coq/ceps/text/083-boost-stdlib-dev/text.md

 platform already ensures uniform releases bundling everything.
 To our knowledge the monorepo approach has exactly one advantage: it is easier to backport changes from one package to an upstream package.
-It also has one major drawback: it makes it harder to have the following dependencies:
+It also has one major constraint (considered an advantage by some and a drawback by others): it makes it harder to have the following dependencies:
 `coq-roots-A <- coq-extralib-B <- coq-roots-C`.

+The most concrete technical advantage of moving stdlib to its own repo, the ability to subscribe to stdlib changes, could also be achieved using a coqbot feature that @-s a specific team of stdlib subscribers.